 In most cases, you can deduct all of your home mortgage interest.
 How much you can deduct depends on the date of the mortgage, the amount of the mortgage, and how you use the mortgage proceeds.
 Fully deductible interest.

 If all of your mortgages fit into one or more of the following three categories at all times during the year, you can deduct all of the interest on those mortgages.
 (If any one mortgage fits into more than one category, add the debt that fits in each category to your other debt in the same category.)

 - Mortgages you took out on or before October 13, 1987 (called grandfathered debt).

 - Mortgages you (or your spouse if married filing a joint return) took out after October 13, 1987, to buy, build, or improve your home (called home acquisition debt), but only if throughout 2017 these mortgages plus any grandfathered debt totaled $1 million or less ($500,000 or less if married filing separately).

 - Mortgages you (or your spouse if married filing a joint return) took out after October 13, 1987, that are home equity debt but that aren't home acquisition debt, but only if throughout 2017 these mortgages totaled $100,000 or less ($50,000 or less if married filing separately) and totaled no more than the fair market value of your home reduced by (1) and (2).

 The dollar limits for the second and third categories apply to the combined mortgages on your main home and second home.

-See Part II of IRS Publication 936 more detailed definitions of grandfathered, home acquisition and home equity debt.
+See Part II of Pub.
+936 more detailed definitions of grandfathered, home acquisition and home equity debt.

 You can use Figure 23-A (on page 157 of IRS Publication 17) to check whether your home mortgage interest is fully deductible.